segrelab/waspgut/README.md

 Provide a step-by-step description of how to get the development environment set and running.)

 ## How to Use this Project
-[/This is a project related to the publication:
-Wasp intestine cues drive yeast toward outbreeding strategies short title: yeast mating in wasp intestines
+### This is a project related to the publication: Wasp intestine cues drive yeast toward outbreeding strategies

-Authors:
+### Authors:
-Silvia Abbà, Liam D. Adair, Francesca Barbero, Luca P. Casacci, Iljia Dukovski, Francisca Font, Tom Hawtrey, Elizabeth J. New, Jukkrit Nootem, Pramsak Patawanich, Lukas Patten, Marco Polin, Daniel Segrè, Nian Kee Tan, Irene Stefanini
+### Silvia Abbà, Liam D. Adair, Francesca Barbero, Luca P. Casacci, Iljia Dukovski, Francisca Font, Tom Hawtrey, Elizabeth J. New, Jukkrit Nootem, Pramsak Patawanich, Lukas Patten, Marco Polin, Daniel Segrè, Nian Kee Tan, Irene Stefanini
- /]: <> (Provide instructions and examples so users/contributors can use the project.
+[//]: <> (Provide instructions and examples so users/contributors can use the project.
 Explain what the code does and how to run it.
 Include screenshots/examples.
 This may be superseded by an external documentation site.)